AnyChart/export-server/README.md

 Export server can use PhantomJS, Firefox headless or Chrome/Chromium headless.
 ```
-# user -e or --engine flag to specify browser engine
+# use -e or --engine flag to specify browser engine
 java -jar anychart-export.jar cmd -e firefox --script "var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();"
 ```
 We recommend use Firefox or PhantomJS as export server engine.